 The 24.5-acre Millennium Park is one of the most extraordinary public spaces in the world, a stunning showcase for the visual and performing arts and a permanent homage to the vitality of our world-class city.
 The centerpiece of the park is the Frank Gehry-designed Jay Pritzker Pavilion and there's not a chance you'll miss one of the world's largest outdoor sculptures by British artist Anish Kapoor - Cloud Gate - or the Crown Fountain designed by Spanish artist Jaume Plensa.
 The towers project video of faces of Chicago citizens on LED screens and water flows through an outlet in the screen to give the illusion of water spouting from their mouths.
 Be sure to admire Lurie Garden, a distinctive blend of spatial structure, plantings and lighting that's a five-acre urban oasis.

-Located east of Lake Shore Drive, the Lakefront Trail is an 18.5 mile linear path that stretches from the far north part of the city to the south side.
+Located east of Lake Shore Drive, the Lakefront Trail is an 18.5-mile linear path that stretches from the far north part of the city to the south side.
 Neighborhoods dot the path as well as notable cultural landmarks including the Museum of Science and Industry; the Field Museum; Shedd Aquarium; Adler Planetarium & Astronomy Museum; the Chicago Children's Museum; the Peggy Notebaert Nature Museum; Lincoln Park Zoo, and the South Shore Cultural Center.
 The paved path is very popular among walkers, joggers and bicyclists and it will and does get crowded during warm weekends.
 Expect to slow down around Navy Pier, one of the most congested points on the trail.
-The Lakefront Trail Separation project will divide bike and pedestrian paths and is expected to be complete by the end of 2018.
+The Lakefront Trail Separation project divided bike and pedestrian paths in late 2018 so pedestrians and cyclists claim their own parts of the trail.

 An ape house, a birdhouse and a working model of a five-acre Midwestern farm are just a few examples of what makes this zoo special.
 Founded in 1868 and known as America's oldest free public zoo, the Lincoln Park Zoo still manages to charge no admission and remains open year-round.
 Set on scenic park grounds with lush lawns and pleasant walkways, the zoo greets visitors with the beauty of Georgian Revival buildings and a spectacular greenhouse.
 See a white blotched river stingray in a rainforest habitat; a dynamic, new exhibit home to African penguins; snap a selfie at the swan pond; and then there are the elephants, giraffes, sea lions, gorillas and reptiles.
 The Zoo is open 365 days a year and constantly hosts events and activities.